Korean Beef Lettuce Wraps are ready in just 15 minutes! This easy, gluten-free dinner recipe is made from kitchen staples and is completely craveable.

 Lest you think I’m completely boring and predictable, this past weekend I returned home from the store with a $15 potted orchid and a small amount of buyers remorse. #WHY

 Anyway, even if I don’t have a concrete plan in mind for using ground beef, I buy it anyway.
-Around here it’s an inexpensive protein option (I mean, it’s no bean or lentil but it’s hard to beat organic beef for $4.99/lb at Costco.
-It’s also hard feeding Ben beans and lentils!) versatile, and most importantly, Lincoln loves it.
+Around here it’s an inexpensive protein option (I mean, it’s no bean or lentil but it’s hard to beat organic beef for $4.99/lb at Costco,) versatile, and most importantly, Lincoln loves it.
 And if you have a toddler, then you know you gotta ride that “foods we don’t complain about eating” train as far as humanly possible before its inevitable derailment.

 While ground beef is spaghetti-bound at least once a week, I also frequently use it to make Skillet Tater Tot Casserole, Taco Chili, and Incredible Italian Meatballs (here are all my ground beef recipes in case you need some inspiration!)
 My newest creation, Korean Beef Lettuce Wraps, is destined to become a repeater too!